AmenTauhid/DataScience-Web-App/README.md

 <p>
 </p>

 > A data science web app build with python and streamlit to track the collisions of motor vehicles in a specific region of the world.
-The project is done for learning purposes and it showcases collisions of vehicle and their locations in an interactive way.
+The project is done for learning purposes and to learn more about data science and use of different libraries and packages with python to produce beafutiful web apps.
+The app showcases collisions of vehicle and their locations in an interactive way.
 Source code editor used: Atom.

 ## How to use it?